cloudlinux/kuberdock-docker/docker/man/docker-daemon.8.md

 dm.thinpooldev` to tell the Docker engine to use that pool for allocating images and container snapshots.

-Here is the list of *devicemapper* options:
+## Devicemapper options

 #### dm.thinpooldev

 Specifies a custom block storage device to use for the thin pool.

 If using a block device for device mapper storage, it is best to use `lvm` to create and manage the thin-pool volume.
-This volume is then handed to Docker to create snapshot volumes needed for images and containers.
+This volume is then handed to Docker to exclusively create snapshot volumes needed for images and containers.

-Managing the thin-pool outside of Docker makes for the most feature-rich method of having Docker utilize device mapper thin provisioning as the backing storage for Docker's containers.
-The highlights of the LVM-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.
+Managing the thin-pool outside of Engine makes for the most feature-rich method of having Docker utilize device mapper thin provisioning as the backing storage for Docker containers.
+The highlights of the lvm-based thin-pool management feature include: automatic or interactive thin-pool resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.

+As a fallback if no thin pool is provided, loopback files are created.
+Loopback is very slow, but can be used without any pre-configuration of storage.
+It is strongly recommended that you do not use loopback in production.
+Ensure your Engine daemon has a `--storage-opt dm.thinpooldev` argument provided.

-Example use: `docker daemon --storage-opt dm.thinpooldev=/dev/mapper/thin-pool`
+Example use:

+   $ docker daemon \
+         --storage-opt dm.thinpooldev=/dev/mapper/thin-pool

 #### dm.basesize